BBC Schools

-BBC Schools, also known as BBC for Schools and Colleges or BBC Education, is the educational programming strand set up by the BBC in 1957, broadcasting a range of educational programmes for children aged 5–16.
-From launch until June 1983, programming was based on BBC1 during the daytime, apart from coverage of major news events which saw the programmes shifted to BBC2.
-In September 1983 programming was transferred permanently to BBC2 freeing BBC1 to develop its own daytime schedule.
-The strand, named Daytime on Two, remained on BBC Two until March 2010, later supplemented by the 'Class TV' strand on the CBBC Channel.
+BBC Schools, also known as BBC for Schools and Colleges or BBC Education, was the educational programming strand set up by the BBC in 1957, broadcasting a range of educational programmes for children aged 5–16.
+From its launch until June 1983, programming was primarily based on BBC1 during the daytime, apart from during coverage of major news events which saw the programmes shifted to BBC2.
+In September 1983, programming was transferred permanently to BBC2 freeing BBC1 to develop its own daytime schedule.
+The strand, named Daytime on Two, remained on BBC Two until March 2010; it was later supplemented by the 'Class TV' strand on CBBC.

 Origins

-The BBC began broadcasting schools programmes on BBC Television in the Autumn of 1957 in the afternoons.
+The BBC began broadcasting schools programmes on television on 24 September 1957, airing in the afternoon.
 Morning transmissions began on 19 September 1960.

 Until 1972, schools programming along with adult education programmes were usually the only daytime programmes shown on both BBC and ITV, as the government regulated and restricted the number of broadcasting hours for each channel.
-From the mid-1960s onwards a typical weekday on the BBC and ITV was limited to just 7 hours of normal programming during the day.
+From the mid 1960s onwards a typical weekday on the BBC and ITV was limited to just seven hours of normal programming during the day.
 Schools programmes were exempt from those restrictions, so the BBC and to a lesser degree ITV used the programming for schools to fill their daytime schedules.

 The restrictions were eased during 1971 and on 19 January 1972 the restrictions on broadcasting hours were lifted fully.
 ITV decided to move their schools programming to a new 2.5 hour block, airing from 9.30am-12 midday each weekday, followed by their normal full daytime schedules after midday.

 Presentation

 The Pie Chart

-From September 1960 until June 1974, the presentation was a black and white card with a pie chart split into five segments with a BBC logo in the bottom right corner.
-The pie chart segments disappeared with the seconds and was operated via a mechanical model.
-They were introduced, from 1969, by a special version of the BBC1 mirror globe, but without the 'Colour' legend, as most schools programmes were still in black and white while the rest of BBC1's programmes were in colour.
+From September 1960 until October 1973, the presentation was a black and white card with a pie chart split into five segments with a BBC logo in the bottom right corner.
+The pie chart segments disappeared with the seconds and were operated via a mechanical model.
+They were introduced, in 1969, by a special version of the BBC1 mirror globe, but without the 'Colour' legend, as the majority of schools programmes were still in black and white while the rest of BBC1's programmes were in colour.